-Alphavantage is also generally considered to be a good alternative to Google Finance because it’s actually being maintained, it has a public documentation, and it has an enormous amount of available data options that are tailored to your data-tracking interests.
+Alphavantage is another good alternative to Google Finance because it’s regularly maintained.
+It also has public documentation and an enormous amount of available data options tailored to your data-tracking interests.

-As most APIs are, it offers free public endpoints, and it merely requires the use of a key for tracking your usage.
+Like most APIs, it offers free public endpoints and it simply requires a key for tracking your usage.

-They do have a usage limit that can be prohibitive for some users, but your account can be upgraded to allow up to 1200 requests per minute with no throttling or blocking.
+Alphavantage does have a usage limit that might be prohibitive for some users.
+You can upgrade your account to allow 1200 requests per minute with no throttling or blocking.

-They allow you to track securities on FOREX, and they also allow you to track Cryptocurrencies as well.
-According to their website, they’re also a trusted data provider for institutions like Ycombinator and Harvard University, so they have some amount of authority within their field.
+They allow you to track cryptocurrencies, and track securities on FOREX.
+According to their website, they’re a trusted data provider for institutions like Ycombinator and Harvard University.
+This gives Alphavantage some authority within their field.

 Check out the Top Finance APIs

 Browse our list of some of the best Finance APIs to build applications with.

 If Alphavantage isn’t your speed, check out Currencylayer (also listed on RapidAPI).